 Workers’ compensation insurance: Workers' comp is required in almost every state for personal care businesses that have employees.
 It can cover medical costs and partial lost wages for work-related injuries and illnesses, such as a spa employee slipping in a sauna.

-Are you ready to safeguard your nail salon, medical spa, or other personal care enterprise with general liability insurance?
-Complete Insureon’s easy online application to compare quotes from top U.S. carriers.
+Are you ready to safeguard your personal care enterprise with general liability insurance?
+Complete Insureon’s easy online application to compare quotes from top U.S. insurers.
 Once you find a policy that fits your needs, you can begin coverage in less than 24 hours.